If this property looks familiar to you it’s because this is Project #8.

-Rather than write a “project post” describing a major phase of the job, I wanted to cover a production tip that can improve productivity and the quality of your work.
+Rather than write a “project post” describing a major phase of the job, I wanted to cover a production tip that can improve productivity and the quality of work.

 I guess you could call that an oxymoron, but adding the right step (or two) often reduces the time a job takes.

 The plants above have each been tied to lift the branches into a neat bundle.
-This exposes the planting bed clearing the way for any work you may have to do around and underneath the plants.
+This exposes the planting bed; clearing the way for any work you may have to do around and underneath the plants.

-For their installation the plants were left open as they were arranged & spaced.
-Once they were set in position they were tied up to make planting, backfilling and grading easier.
+For their installation the plants were arranged & spaced — then, once they were set in position they were tied up to make planting, backfilling and grading easier.

-Now some of you might say that’s overkill, and in fact I doubt many irrigation contractors would do it, but I know the pipe install will go quicker and turn out better.
+Now some of you might say that’s overkill.
+In fact, I doubt many irrigation contractors would do it, but I know the pipe install will go quicker and turn out better.